memorize-ai/web/README.md

         1. `email` is required

 The `slug` will automatically be created in the Firestore `users` node and the `displayName` will automatically be updated in Firebase Auth from Firebase Functions.

+## User deletion
+When deleting a user, delete their Firebase Auth account.
+The related Firestore and Storage entries will be deleted or archived automatically.

 ## History creation
 When creating a history node in `users/abc123/decks/def456/cards/ghi789/history`: